bevyengine/bevy-website/content/contributing/project-information/bevy-organization.md

 1. Have actively engaged with Bevy development.
 2. Have demonstrated themselves to be polite and welcoming representatives of the project with an understanding of our goals and direction.
 3. Have asked to join the Bevy Org.
 Reach out to a Maintainers on [Discord](https://discord.gg/bevy) or email us at <bevyengine@gmail.com> if you are interested.

-Everyone is welcome to do this.
-We generally accept membership requests, so don't hesitate if you are interested!
+If you've been around the community for a while, just ask!
+There are no formal responsibilities and this is intended to cover the community of people making Bevy quite broadly.

 All Bevy Org members are also Triage Team members.
 The Triage Team can label and close issues and PRs but do not have merge rights or any special authority within the community.